Personas & Scenario-based Learning

 Challenges

-While she has no major health issues, she notices how often people speak slowly to her, call her “sweetie,” or assume she needs help doing things she’s fully capable of.
+While she has no major health issues, Bernie notices how often people speak slowly to her, call her “sweetie,” or assume she needs help with things she’s fully capable of doing herself.
 She finds this infantilizing.
-She’s also aware of how often people use words like ‘elderly’ or ‘senile’ to describe people her age — especially on the news or in TV shows.
+She’s also aware of how often people use words such as “elderly”’ or “senile” to describe people her age—especially on the news or in TV shows.
+Like most 79-year-olds, Bernie is competent, current, and engaged—but often finds herself either ignored (as if invisible) or reduced to a flat character in others’ assumptions.

 Contact Us